VolleyManagement/volley-management/CONTRIBUTING.md

 ## Code of Conduct ##

 This project and everyone participating in it is governed by the [Code of Conduct](/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [Sergii Diachenko](mailto:sdiachenko AT outlook DOT com).
+Please report unacceptable behavior to Sergii Diachenko(mailto:sdiachenko AT outlook DOT com).

 ## How to reach team and/or ask question? ##